 - Summary: This issue shows vulnerabilities that allow attackers to execute code remotely on a Android user’s device through applications which contain both an arbitrary file write and multiple dex files using Vungle ad library.
 These vulns were resolved and closed.

 NowSecure has numerous checks in our automated test engine to identify potential critical vulnerabilities.
-NowSecure includes checks for zipfile in transit, secure communications, and writable executable files in NowSecure Workstation for security analyst deep testing, NowSecure AUTO for rapid testing in Dev pipeline and NowSecure INTEL for 3rd party apps.
+NowSecure includes checks for zipfile in transit, secure communications, and writable executable files in NowSecure Workstation for security analyst deep testing, NowSecure AUTO for rapid testing in Dev pipeline and NowSecure Platform for 3rd party apps.
 The NowSecure Services team pen testing program can identify these issues as well.

 Sample NowSecure findings are shown below.
 First a test that passed, then a test that failed with the vuln finding and finally an example of a very vulnerable app.

-For a deeper example, below is NowSecure INTEL test results of a 3rd party app that has a verified exploitable vulnerability due to wide variety of security gaps detected by our automated testing that includes multiple bad findings: writable executable, Zip files in transit, world writable files, world readable files, dynamic code loading and unencrypted data in transit and no code obfuscation.
+For a deeper example, below is NowSecure Platform test results of a 3rd party app that has a verified exploitable vulnerability due to wide variety of security gaps detected by our automated testing that includes multiple bad findings: writable executable, Zip files in transit, world writable files, world readable files, dynamic code loading and unencrypted data in transit and no code obfuscation.

 Developer and AppSec Recommendations